nhatsonle/nhatsonle/README.md

 - 🎓 I'm Lê Nhật Sơn, a student of HEDSPI Program (Vietnam - Japan IT program) at Hanoi University Of Science and Technology.
 - 💼 Motivated developer with a passion for solving technical challenges.
 - 🎯 Currently focused on Machine Learning Engineer + NLP.
-- 🛠️ In my free time, I enjoy building side projects.
+- 🛠️ In my free time, I enjoy building software side projects.

 # 🧠 Skills